OUT AND ABOUT: Events happening in the Tri-County area

 Blood drive at Penn Highlands Clearfield

 CLEARFIELD — Penn Highlands Clearfield will host a Community Blood Bank blood drive on Monday, Nov.
-7, from 11 a.m. to 5 p.m. in the Medical Arts Building parking lot at 807 Turnpike Ave. in Clearfield.
+7 from 11 a.m. to 5 p.m.
 For more information or to schedule an appointment, visit https://fourhearts.org/ or call 814-768-2497.

 Veterans parade in Brookville